Integrative Treatment of Complex Trauma for Adolescents (ITCT-A)

 Location/Institution: Long Beach, California

-Summary: (To include comparison groups, outcomes, measures, notable limitations)
+(To include basic study design, measures, results, and notable limitations)

 This article examines the potential effectiveness of Integrative Treatment of Complex Trauma (ITCT) [now called Integrative Treatment of Complex Trauma for Adolescents (ITCT-A)] in assisting 151 traumatized children living in an economically deprived environment.
 Measures utilized include the Trauma Symptom Checklist for Children (TSCC).
-Results indicated exposure to this treatment was associated with reductions in anxiety, depression, posttraumatic stress, and, to a slightly lesser extent, anger, dissociation, and sexual issues.
+Results indicated exposure to this treatment was associated with reductions in anxiety, depression, posttraumatic distress, and, to a slightly lesser extent, anger, dissociation, and sexual issues.
 Additionally, the longer a child was in therapy, the greater his or her symptomatic improvement.
 Limitations include nonrandomization of participants, lack of control group, and lack of follow-up.

 Length of postintervention follow-up: None.

 Briere, J. (2019).
 Treating risky and compulsive behavior in trauma survivors.
 Guilford.

 Briere, J., & Lanktree, C. B. (2012).
 Treating complex trauma in adolescents and young adults.
 Sage Publications.